xamarinuniverse/XamarinUniversalLibrary/src/social-networks/facebook/groups.md

 # Facebook groups

-This is the list of groups related with Xamarin in facebook.
+This is the list of groups related with Xamarin on facebook.
 If you want to contribute here firts see the [contributing guidelines](contributing-guidelines.md) for this section.

 > **Note:** With the tags you can see if the group have other approaches.